Lara VMS

 • The Coronation Trend consists of several stratiform massive sulphide lenses within an envelope of banded or laminated sulfides.
 The Trend is made up of three zones: the original discovery of the Coronation Zone, the Coronation Extension Zone (east and stratigraphically above the Coronation Zone) and the Hanging Wall Zone which consists of stringer mineralization that is also stratigraphically above the Coronation Zone (Roscoe and Postle, 1988).

-• The Coronation sulphide mineralization exhibits variation in thickness from 3 to 16 metres, averaging about 6 metres (Crick, 2003; MINFILE, 1990a).
+• The Coronation sulphide mineralization exhibits variation in thickness from 3 to 16 meters, averaging about 6 meters (Crick, 2003; MINFILE, 1990a).

 Schematic cross-section, illustrating the thrust-fault model for the Cowichan Uplift property